Eugleo/paper-access-controls/README.md

 # Reviewer Notes

-> What counts as basic identity confirmation?
-Uploading an ID photo?

-> What possible governance structures could most effectively oversee credentialing?

-> is institutional affiliation a sufficient indicator of responsible use?

-- [ ] Expand verification levels with specific examples of identity confirmation methods and institutional verification processes (~0.2 pages)
-- [ ] Add details about how the credentialing would work to 3.2.
-- [ ] Add defense information to 3.3 about the feasibility of the proposed credentialling setup.
-- [ ] Add defense of institutional affiliation to 3.3.

 > As mentioned in the paper, the primary technical approach of gradient routing for addressing the capabilities gap has not been empirically validated, and this is an important consideration for feasibility.